bacsiemon/swp391-ev-co-ownership-be/EvCoOwnership.API/README_coding_conventions.md

 - Use `ALL_CAPS` for constants.

 ## Api Commenting
+- XML Content must be written using Markdown syntax.
 - `summary` only includes roles
     - If the enpoint doesn't require authentication, leave it blank.
     - If the endpoint only requires authentication, use `User`.